yimingsun12138/dockerfiles/README.md

 ### ubuntu

 I prefer using Ubuntu as my Linux operating system.
 Therefore, I've tailored the [official ubuntu image](https://hub.docker.com/_/ubuntu) according to my own needs.
 This includes creating a sudo user "knight" with the password "midnight" and installing several dependencies regularly used in my data analysis workflow.
-Moving forward, this customized ubuntu image will server as the foundation for other Docker images I create.
+Moving forward, this customized ubuntu image will serve as the foundation for other Docker images I create.

 docker usage: